bitcointranscripts/bitcointranscripts/STYLE.md

 ### Spelling

-The author of the document gets to choose its flavor of English (e.g.
-American or British).
-However, the following terms should always be spelled the same.
+The following terms should always be spelled the same.

 | Use | Don't use | Notes |
 |-|-|-|